 We are continually looking to 'add value' to the funded relationships we hold, and are proud of the support we provide which helps develop and sustain the work of our beneficiary charities.
-Having had such positive feedback about our beneficiary support in 2020/21, we maintained the programme of support this year.
-Our partners offered a variety of training and development opportunities to the charities we fund, who then elected to join the ones that they felt would bring them benefit.
-341 places were taken up (2020/21: 252) across different topics, including evaluation, innovation, sustainability, leadership, and digital knowhow.
+Having had consistently positive feedback about our beneficiary support, we maintained the programme of support this year.
+The service providers with whom we work in partnership offered a variety of training and development opportunities to the charities we fund, who then elected to join the ones that they felt would bring them most benefit.
+591 places were taken up (2021/22: 341) across different topics, including impact and service evaluation, sustainability, practice, leadership, and digital knowhow.

-Feedback from both attendees and our partners who delivered the programme has been positive, and we have learned that the peer support and action learning were particularly effective.
+Feedback from both attendees and our partners who delivered the programme has been positive, which is pleasing, particularly at a time when organisations have more restricted training budgets.
 Charity staff have been able to meet others and to share thinking and learning together.